5 Things to Expect When You Visit Japan

 5. Robot Servers, Guides, and More!

-Japan has always been a leader in technology, but we were especially impressed by the increased use of robots.
-The pandemic has definitely sped up the process for a contactless experience.
+Japan has long been a global leader in technology, but we were especially impressed by the noticeably increased use of robots.
+The pandemic has undoubtedly accelerated the shift toward contactless experiences, making automation even more visible in everyday life.

 A mall guide robot in Japan